mriggleman/dissertation/README.md

 #   This is how the scorer knows which sets to use when scoring.
 #
 # TRANSCRIPT FORMAT: CHAT-style .txt files with *SP01: / *SP02: speaker lines.
 #   The scorer automatically extracts only the child's turns (SP02).
+Ensure the target speaker is labelled SP02 in every transcript.
-#   Comprehension questions and answers within the same file are also scored.
+#   Answers to comprehension questions at the end are also scored.